-- 1/4 cup fresh, plain yogurt - I recommend using your local organic brand
+- 1/4 cup plain yogurt, I recommend using your local organic brand for freshness and flavor

 - Wash everything that will be coming in contact with your homemade yogurt so that there are no competing bacteria anywhere in your production line.
 You don't have to be super anal, just clean on a basic level.
 Heat milk in a saucepan over a medium flame, stirring regularly to prevent a skin from forming.
 If it does form, just remove it with a spoon.
 Heat milk until bubbles start to form at the edges and steam begins to rise from the surface - that's 180F if you're using a candy thermometer.
 This step kills off competing bacteria in the milk.

 - NOTE: Do not walk away from your milk while it is heating!
 It only takes a few minutes to heat to 180, and it will quickly boil over, scorching the milk and making an awful mess.
 Seriously no bueno, especially if you're using expensive organic milk.

 - Once the milk has reached the proper temperature, remove it from the heat.
 You want to cool the milk down until it's reached 115F, which is the ideal temperature for culturing.
 If you're milk's above 120 the cultures will fry, and if it's below 90 nothing will happen.
 If you don't have a thermometer, the milk is at about 115 when you can comfortably put your finger in it for twenty seconds.